ControlNet/MARLIN/README.md

 The repository contains 2 parts:
  - `marlin-pytorch`: The PyPI package for MARLIN used for inference.
+ - The HuggingFace wrapper for MARLIN used for inference.
  - The implementation for the paper including training and evaluation scripts.

 ```